lukcad/wsclient/README.md

 `Html page` has interactive boxes and buttons to support:

+- text box to name specific `WS project` ( if project is not pointed then WS servers and messages are saved in common history which is separate from specific project )

+  - if `WS project` is pointed than you can find in left slide menu by icon &#9776; yoour created project in group named as `WS Projects`.
+  - Every project saves succeded `WS servers` in own node and also own history messages.
+It helps you interact with your `ws sockets` like with projects in `Postman`.
+  - if you don't need project you can delete it.
+Togethter with project list of ws servers and history that belong to project will be deleted as well.

 - text box to point WS server ( by default it is: `wss://echo.websocket.org` );
 - text box to enter message which you wish to send to WS server;